thunderbird/webext-docs/browserAction.rst

          :name: ``title``
          :type: (string or null)

          The string the browserAction should display as its label and when moused over.
-If title is set to ``null``, the button will use the value of ``default_title`` defined in the manifest (or the add-on name, if not defined).
+Cleared by setting it to ``null`` or an empty string (button will use the manifest value).

       .. api-member::